KaiseiWN10/LipReading/README.md

 # PyTorch - LipReading Program

-Computer Vision Program - Aimed to develope a deep learning-based model for visual speech recognition using PyTorch.
+Computer Vision Program - Aimed to develop a deep learning-based model for visual speech recognition using PyTorch.

 Still in development.